 For additional information, see the EVRAZ Sustainability Report for 2020, which is to be published in May 2021

 Code of Conduct

-The Code of Conduct is the key document that all employees are requested to adhere to and act in full accordance with.
-Every new employee is trained on the Code of Conduct on their first day of work.
+The Code of Conduct is the key document that all employees must adhere to and act in full accordance with.
+Every new employee is instructed to read the Code of Conduct carefully on his or her first day of work.
 The document is available on the corporate intranet and stresses the ultimate importance of ethical behaviour in all circumstances.
 Anti-corruption training and the tone set from the top of the organisation emphasise the role of the Code of Conduct in the Group’s daily life.

 Anti-corruption training policy

 Consistent anti-corruption education efforts are an integral element of a well-thought-out compliance system.
 The policy adopted in December 2015 defines what positions and levels of authority are to undergo training in anti-corruption awareness.
 Specifically, all managers and specialists from compliance, legal, controlling, asset protection, investor and government relations, and HR are to receive training and pass a corresponding test.
 The same refers to all decision makers and/or client managers from procurement and sales.
 Compliance managers are assigned discreet authority to analyse risk areas and decide who else needs to be trained.